microsoft/vscode-docs/docs/java/extensions.md

 ### General tools

-* The [Azure Tools for VS Code](https://marketplace.visualstudio.com/items?itemName=bradygaster.azuretoolsforvscode) adds commands to the **Command Palette** (`kb(workbench.action.showCommands)`) that make it easy to create and access Azure resources directly from VS Code.
-For example, you can create App Service Web Apps and Functions, Storage accounts, and browse to any number of resources in the Azure portal.
+* The [Azure Tools Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) provides a rich set of extensions that make it easy to discover and interact with Azure services to power your applications.

 * The [Azure Resource Manager Tools](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools) provide a rich editing experience for Azure Resource Manager deployment templates and template language expressions.
 For example, IntelliSense for TLE function names, parameter references, signature help, Go to Definition, Peek Definition, and Peek References as well as Errors and Warnings, making it quick and easy to author Azure Resource Manager templates in VS Code.